-Notice is hereby given that the Annual Meeting of Stockholders of Helmerich & Payne, Inc. (the "Company"), will be held at Boulder Towers, H&P Conference Center, Eleventh Floor, 1437 South Boulder Avenue, Tulsa, Oklahoma, at 12:00 noon, Tulsa time, on Wednesday, March 1, 2017, for the following purposes:
+Notice is hereby given that the Annual Meeting of Stockholders of Helmerich & Payne, Inc. (the "Company"), will be held at Boulder Towers, H&P Conference Center, Eleventh Floor, 1437 South Boulder Avenue, Tulsa, Oklahoma, at 12:00 noon, Tulsa time, on Tuesday, March 6, 2018, for the following purposes:

-- 1. To elect as Directors the eight nominees named in the attached proxy statement to serve until the Annual Meeting of Stockholders in 2018. - 2.
-To ratify the appointment of Ernst & Young LLP as our independent auditors for fiscal 2017. - 3.
+- 1. To elect as Directors the ten nominees named in the attached proxy statement to serve until the Annual Meeting of Stockholders in 2019. - 2.
+To ratify the appointment of Ernst & Young LLP as our independent auditors for fiscal 2018. - 3.
 To cast an advisory vote to approve the compensation of our executives disclosed in this proxy statement. - 4.
-To cast an advisory vote on whether a stockholder advisory vote to approve executive compensation should occur every 1, 2 or 3 years. - 5.
 To consider and transact any other business which properly may come before the meeting or any adjournment thereof.

-In accordance with the By-laws, the close of business on January 6, 2017, has been fixed as the record date for the determination of the stockholders entitled to notice of, and to vote at, the meeting.
+In accordance with the By-laws, the close of business on January 5, 2018, has been fixed as the record date for the determination of the stockholders entitled to notice of, and to vote at, the meeting.
 The stock transfer books will not close.

 The Company is pleased to take advantage of the rules of the Securities and Exchange Commission (the "SEC") that allow issuers to furnish proxy materials to their stockholders on the Internet.
 The Company believes these rules allow it to provide you with the information you need while lowering the costs of delivery and reducing the environmental impact of the Annual Meeting.
-The Company is mailing to most of its stockholders a Notice of Internet Availability of Proxy Materials, rather than a paper copy of the proxy statement, proxy and 2016 Annual Report to Stockholders.
+The Company is mailing to most of its stockholders a Notice of Internet Availability of Proxy Materials, rather than a paper copy of the proxy statement, proxy and 2017 Annual Report to Stockholders.
 The notice contains instructions on how to access the proxy materials, vote and obtain, if you so desire, a paper copy of the proxy materials.